Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /var/www/html/check_language.php on line 6

 {offer_name} Offer name

-{offer_number} Number of an offer in a campaign's path
+{offer_number} Number of offer in Path

-{os_name} User OS
+{os_name} OS

-{os_version} User OS version
+{os_version} OS version

-{path_number} Path number in a campaign
+{path_number} Number of Path in campaign

-{referer} Referer link
+{referer} Referer

 {region_code} Region code

-{rule_name} Name of a rule
+{rule_name} Name of the Rule in Campaign

 {resolution} Device resolution

-{state} State/Province
+{state} State\Province

-{state_code} State/Province code
+{state_code} State\Province code

-{t1}, {t2}, {t3} ... {t30} Traffic source tokens
+{t1}, {t2}, {t3} ... {t30} Tokens of the Traffic source

-{traffic_source_id} Traffic source ID
+{traffic_source_id}, {trafficsource} Traffic source ID

-{traffic_source_name} Traffic source name
+{traffic_source_name}, {trafficsource_name} Traffic source name

-{unixtime} Server time in a Unix-time format
+{unixtime} Current time in Unix format

 Tokens on an integrated landing page